alexsnadeau/Progress/README.md

 After finishing CS50P, I began to watch a lot of python videos just on different techniques that build off of what I learned.
 And after a little while, I started to research different roadmaps to how I can become a data scientist.
 The main skills that I found that I should be learning were Python, Pandas, SQL, Matplotlib, Seaborn, Excel, and Tableau.
 To me, all of these seemed reasonable because I have a backround in engineering and already have mastered problem solving at hand.
 For me, the difficult part was teaching myself everything within a certain time frame.

 I felt like I knew python well and understood the language better than most just because I've already learned how to problem solve, so that's why I skipped doing small python projects and went straight to pandas.
-I found Luke Barousse's Data Analytics in Python video on YouTube, and wen through that pretty quickly while applying the same method I did with CS50P: stopping the video to understand/grasp concepts, doing example problems, and reading over code to understand what I'm actually writing.
+I found Luke Barousse's Data Analytics in Python video on YouTube, and went through that pretty quickly while applying the same method I did with CS50P: stopping the video to understand/grasp concepts, doing example problems, and reading over code to understand what I'm actually writing.

 Now, the next steps is to practice more with pandas and apply my knowledge with datasets from Kaggle and practice this business mindset of grabbing data from somewhere (Kaggle), processing it, cleaning it, and getting insights from it.
 That is what's in store for the next month so I can get a really good sense of data analysis with Python.